civiccc/url-sweatshirt/README.md

 * JSDoc
 * Basic helpers
+* Support for anchors and hosts

 ### TODO

 * Be forced to change name
-* Support for anchors, hosts, protocols
+* Support for protocols
 * `withDefaults` function
 * README
 * Support for optional and splat params